-• Any student traveling to a country that falls under Tufts' high-risk travel policy needs to be approved by Tufts University in addition to the Office of Student Affairs.
+- All Tufts-related international travel must adhere to the Tufts International Travel Policy. - Any student traveling to a country that falls under Tufts' high-risk travel policy needs to be approved by Tufts University in addition to the Office of Student Affairs.
 Trek leaders must submit a Travel Review application for the entire group, which will be reviewed by the Tufts International Travel Review Committee (ITRC).
-To find out if the country you will be traveling to is considered high risk per the latest U.S. Department of State travel advisories, please visit the Tufts Travel Review page.

-- Trek leaders should submit applications for Travel Review as soon as they have received approval from the Office of Student Affairs and no later than 2 months (or 8 weeks) prior to travel (or 15 weeks if applying for Crowdfunding). - Visit the Tufts Global Operations webpage for important information to review before finalizing any travel plans or sending any announcements to the student body. - Support from Global Operations entitles access to: - International SOS support as Tufts' travel assistance provider - Includes medical, security, and emergency assistance - o Location and group specific security and travel briefings - Includes real-time updates and alerts while on trip - Group orientation and travel safety trainings managed by Global Operations
+To find out if the country you will be traveling to is considered high risk per the latest U.S. Department of State travel advisories, please visit the Tufts Travel Review page. - Trek leaders should submit applications for Travel Review as soon as they have received approval from the Office of Student Affairs and no later than 2 months (or 8 weeks) prior to travel (or 15 weeks if applying for Crowdfunding). - Visit the Tufts Global Operations webpage for important information to review before finalizing any travel plans or sending any announcements to the student body. - Support from Global Operations entitles access to: - o International SOS support as Tufts' travel assistance provider - Includes medical, security, and emergency assistance - o Location and group specific security and travel briefings - Includes real-time updates and alerts while on trip - o Group orientation and travel safety trainings managed by Global Operations